Adhik-6/Event_Hubzz/README.md

 // modify the questions section in analytics page to show different answers given by users.
 // when creating an event one after the other (wihtout page reloads) seems to keep the state of the previosuly created event.
 Same issue when registering for event also.
 Solution: Clear the state.
 // The backend also seems to provide the formFields when fetching tableData.
 Remove it if possible
-// Responsiveness: In events page, add a search bar for sm & md screens. keep only the filter option oon side bar.
+// Responsiveness: In events page, add a search bar for sm & md screens. keep only the filter option on side bar.
 // Responsiveness: The navbar should have hamburger menu only on sm.
 In mobile keep the login button inside the hamburger menu.
 // Responsiveness: If possible merge the hamburger menu with the user avatar menu in sm.
 // Responsiveness: The login & signup page of the sm & md screen should event event hubzz as it's name and the icons should be changed, "welcome back" shouuld be centerd on sm & md screens with '!' added at the end